Toluca: Landmarks

 The Tercer Orden Temple is located to the side of the main cathedral.
 Its façade is integrated into the main cathedral's in the popular indigenous Baroque architecture of the 18th century.
 It was the seat of the bishopric until 1978, when it was moved to the main cathedral.
 The temple contains a number of paintings, including The Three Orders and The Family Tree of Saint Francis.
-The Cosmovitral is located in a stone and ironwork building in the center of Toluca, designed in 1910 by engineer Manuel Arratia in order to accommodate the "16 de Septiembre" market.
-It was constructed in Art Nouveau and Neoclassical style, with an area of 5,000 m2.
+The Cosmovitral is located in a stone and ironwork building in the center of Toluca, designed in 1910 by engineer Manuel Arratia to accommodate the "16 de Septiembre" market.
+It was constructed in Art Nouveau and Neoclassical style, with an area of 5000 m2.
 It is now a botanical garden with more than 400 species of plants from all over the world.
 It also features a series of stained glass windows that are considered the largest in the world.
 These windows were created and designed by a Mexican artist named Leopoldo Flores.
 Cosmovitral was inaugurated in 1980 and completed in 1990.
 The stained glass ceiling represents the Milky Way and joins the "Hombre Sol" (Sun Man) with the Galaxy of Andromeda.
-It is a monumental piece measuring 3,200 m2 with more than 30 thousand pieces and half a million glass pieces of 28 different colors coming from many different parts of the world such as Italy, Germany, France, Belgium, Japan, Canada and the United States.
+It is a monumental piece measuring 3200 m2 with more than 30 thousand pieces and half a million glass pieces of 28 different colors coming from many different parts of the world such as Italy, Germany, France, Belgium, Japan, Canada and the United States.
 It has a series of scenes that symbolize man's search of the light, the good and the wisdom to elevate his spirit to liberate him from the shadows of evil and the ignorance in an epic tale without beginning or end.
 At the spring equinox, the solar disc crosses the heart of "El hombre Sol" (the sun man), causing an explosion of light.

 Toluca has a lot of green areas and among them is the Sierra Morelos park, this park is one of the largest in the city that covers 302 hectares is located on the slopes of Cerro de La Teresona and houses an important population of forests of pine, eucalyptus and oak.